sagecontinuum/sage/platforms/pricelist.md

 ## Definitions:

--  **Sage Node**:  A specially configured Linux server for running AI at the edge (AI@Edge) computing jobs on the Sage software stack.
-A Sage Node is either *Wild Sage Node* or a *Sage Blade*.
+-  **Sage Node**:  A specially configured Linux server for running AI at the edge (AI@Edge) computing jobs with the Sage software stack.
+A Sage Node is either a *Wild Sage Node* or a *Sage Blade*.

 - **Wild Sage Node (WSN)**: A weatherized AI@Edge Linux node with extreme resilience features and support for attached power-over-ethernet (PoE) and USB sensors.
 Currently, the AI processor is an NVIDIA Jetson NX.